 On the other hand, even such children still have potential, if you are familiar with the events of Geneology of the Holy War.
 Remember what the Lopt tribe acheived in having Prince Julius bred.
 Who says they won't go to such extremes to strain out the pure Grima blood?

 The horde of Grimleal members who gathered at the Dragon's Table to welcome Grima's resurrection probably all ended up as dragon chow.
 That might not give one pause at first, given that they were cheering on the return of an Eldritch Abomination, but remember that the Grimleal was a cult, and its members may not have necessarily joined or stayed in it willingly (Robin was apparently the fourth generation born into it on his/her paternal side).

-Male Avatar's supports with Gangrel confirms that the Grimleal didn't necessarily make their members join willingly, despite being the state religion of Plegia.
+Male Avatar's supports with Gangrel confirms that many people join the Grimleal due to tough times as its unfortunately the only religion available in Plegia.

 This could be mitigated somewhat since most Future children go off on their own separate journeys.
 If they really wanted to spare their present selves the trouble of a shadow to live up to, they can easily adopt pseudonyms and pretend to be new people.
 This might be hard to apply to certain kids, like (unpaired) Noire, who explicitly stay with their family though.